liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 ### Configuring the Calendar Portlet

 Open the *Configuration* dialog box from the menu in the portlet's title bar.
-The Setup tab allows you to configure three different options in subtabs:
+The Setup tab allows you to configure three different options in sub-tabs:
 *Email From*, *Event Reminder Email*, and *Display Settings*.

 **Email From:** set the *Name* and *Email Address* system generated emails come